The coming of Easter always causes me to pause and reflect on some aspect of Jesus’ life. This year is no exception.

 Jesus didn’t say to the sick man He healed at Bethesda, “Cut out gluten and see me again in 2 weeks.”
 He said, “Wilt thou be made whole?” ~John 5:6 KJV or in the NIV translation, “Do you want to get well?”

-The sick man had been waiting for years to get into the healing waters but this decision was all it took.
+The sick man had been waiting for years to get into the healing waters and blaming others for getting in his way.
+In the end, this decision was all it took.
 And clearly it’s not always an easy decision or we’d all be ailment free in all areas of our lives.

 A friend posted this on FB today: